Components

 Returns the size of the node’s tensor.
 If

-is specified, returns the size of that axis; otherwise returns the shape of the node (same asshape
+axisis specified, returns the size of that axis; otherwise returns the shape of the node (same asshape).- Parameters:

 axis (int, str or Axis, optional) – Axis for which to retrieve the size.